The Interpolation Constraint in the RV Analysis of M-Dwarfs Using Empirical Templates: Introduction

 One common method to address RV measurement challenges is the cross-correlation function (CCF) technique, which uses a predefined spectral line list based on the star’s properties~\citep{baranne_coravel_1979,mayor_jupiter-mass_1995,baranne_elodie_1996}.
 The observed spectrum is cross-correlated with this list to find the velocity shift that best aligns them.
 Weighting masks further improve precision by giving more influence to lines with stronger RV content~\citep{pepe_coralie_2002}.

-While widely used, the CCF method is less effective for M-dwarfs~\citep{rainer_stellar_2020,lafarga_carmenes_2020}.
+While widely used, the CCF method is less effective for M dwarfs~\citep{rainer_stellar_2020,lafarga_carmenes_2020}.
 Their cool temperatures produce dense, blended spectral features that are difficult to match with line lists.
-Moreover, M-dwarfs emit primarily in the NIR, where RV precision is higher, but current molecular line lists often miss observed lines in this regime, limiting CCF accuracy~\citep{artigau_optical_2018,jahandar_mdwarf}.
+Moreover, M dwarfs emit primarily in the NIR, where RV precision is higher, but current molecular line lists often miss observed lines in this regime, limiting CCF accuracy~\citep{artigau_optical_2018,jahandar_mdwarf}.

 To address the limitations of CCF for M-dwarf pRV, data-driven methods construct empirical templates by co-adding multiple observations of the same star.
 These templates capture the full RV content of the spectrum and have been adopted in pRV measurement algorithms like HARPS-TERRA~\citep{anglada-escude_harps-terra_2012}, NAIRA~\citep{astudillo-defru_harps_2017-1}, SERVAL~\citep{Zechmeister2018}, S-BART~\citep{silva_novel_2022}, and APERO~\citep{cook_apero_2022}.
 Even line-by-line techniques, such as the LBL algorithm, rely on template matching~\citep{dumusque_measuring_2018,cretignier_measuring_2020,artigau_line-by-line_2022}.